LittleFoeAppears/BeCode/content/02-Linux/09-Projects/01-Linux_Server.md

 the documentation must be clear, structured and must provide all elements of configuration.

 ## Evaluation methods
-- Quality of the documentation and the live demo (5),
+- Quality of the documentation and the live demo
-- All required items are implemented are working (5),
+- All required items are implemented are working
-- Optional items are implemented and working (bonus 5),
+- Optional items are implemented and working
-- The team demonstrates good organisation and planning (5),
+- The team demonstrates good organisation and planning
-- The team explains and justifies the various choices they made (5),
+- The team explains and justifies the various choices they made
-- Tests were performed to ensure the configuration is working (5),
+- Tests were performed to ensure the configuration is working
-- The team demonstrate a solid knowledge of the Linux environment when answering questions (5)
+- The team demonstrate a solid knowledge of the Linux environment when answering questions

 ## Deliverables
 a documentation in word format named LinuxBrief_firstname1_firstname2.docx,